nersent/qpace/README.md

 ## Pine from Python/JavaScript

 We designed and developed in-house Pine Script compiler that takes your original Pine Script code and compiles it to efficient rust code that is later exposed to Python, Node.js and Web/WASM with type hints.
 Easy interface and practically no hustle from your side.
 Our compiler supports any technical analysis indicator and strategy, while having extreme performance.

-This can be used for backtesting, parameter optimization, bot automation, machine learning and much more.
+- bot automation
+- machine learning
+- backtesting
+- parameter optimization
+- and much more

 [Get started](https://qpace.dev)